vincentfretin/aframe-sandbox/README.md

 Current things you can do in the environment:

-- teleport on the ground, dressing and cubes with the trigger button on GearVR
+- teleport on the ground, dressing, big cube, voxels with the trigger button on GearVR
-- grab small cubes with trackpad button (just touch, no need to click)
+- grab the fireball and small cubes with trackpad touch (just touch, not click)
-- grab a fireball!
+- click on the big cube to change its color
-- click on the big cube with a small cube inside it to change the color of the two big cubes
+- create voxels on trackpad click on the first pink voxel on your left

 The initial commit of this repo is actually ngokevin's [aframe-react-boilerplate](https://github.com/ngokevin/aframe-react-boilerplate)